 Bear in mind what is stated above that certain types of legal work, particularly advising on optional commercial transactions, risk not being licensed.
 It is also more likely to involve taking steps which are themselves sanctions violations.
-See What work can we do for a sanctioned client?.
+See What work can we do for a sanctioned client in the absence of a licence?.